awesmubarak/newpro/README.md

 # Newpro

-A script to create a boilerplate for text projects.
+A script to create boilerplates for text projects.

 ## Introduction

-This script will create a directory containing files for writing projects in my workflow.
-I don't know if anyone else will benefit from this, but there's no harm in sharing.
+This is a script I use to create boilerplates for writing projects in my workflow.
+I doubt anyone else will benefit from this, but there's no harm in sharing anyway.
 My workflow involves writing in markdown, and generating a pdf and word document using [pandoc][].
-The making process is controlled by a makefile.
+I also use a biblatex bibliography sometimes.
+The generation is controlled by a Makefile.

 [pandoc]: https://pandoc.org/

 ## Installation

-Install from PyPi:
+Installing from PyPi (recommended):

 ```bash
 sudo pip3 install newpro
 ```

-Alternatively install from the working github repository:
+Installing from the working git repository:

 ```bash
 git clone https://github.com/awesmubarak/newpro